Shares fall after Argentina peso tumble, safe-havens shine

 A state of "panic and chaos" now exists, the city's embattled leader Carrie Lam said on Tuesday, defying fresh calls to quit.

-MSCI's broadest index of Asia-Pacific shares skidded 1.2% as Chinese stocks and the Nikkei in Tokyo both fell around 1% too though at least the yuan remained quiet.
+MSCI's broadest index of Asia-Pacific shares <.MIAP00000PUS> skidded 1.2% as Chinese stocks <.CSI300> and the Nikkei in Tokyo both fell around 1% too though at least the yuan remained quiet.

 The dive for safety pushed gold up another 0.5% to $1.523 per ounce and its latest six-year high.